GITNUXSOFTWARE ADVICE

 capture processingProcesses and analyzes marker-based 3D motion capture data with labeling, filtering, and export for downstream research.

-- Workflow designed to integrate smoothly with Vicon capture and analysis pipelines
+- +Tight integration with Vicon capture workflows and motion data pipelines

 Bruker Harmony